loomio/loomio/lineman/README.md

 # Browsing
-First go to the rails app (localhost:3000) and sign in.
-Now you can use the javascript app at localhost:8000.
+First go to the rails app [localhost:3000](localhost:3000) and sign in.
+Now you can use the javascript app at [localhost:8000](localhost:8000).
 Just navigate to a discussion (e.g. localhost:8000/discussions/325).
+*NB, currently you can also visit [localhost:8000/angular](localhost:8000/angular) to visit the javascript app.*

 # Unit Testing
 We're going for high test coverage of our JS frontend here.